yongjin0213/course-review/README.md

 # Course Review
 Course-Review / Coursely is a full-stack app that lets you learn about Cornell courses and see reviews from multiple sources compiled together on our ios app.

+The main entrypoint is a list of all of the courses in the database, as well as search.
+Each course has menus of reviews from the different sources in scripts, which is built to scale as we add more sources.
+The second tab contains saveable courses, and the final tab stores the user's profile, interests, and learning preferences

 ## Tech Stack

 **Frontend**